-The UDDI XSDS define several core types of information that provide the kinds of information that a technical person (and an application he or she writes!) would need to know in order to use a particular Web service.
+The UDDI XSDS define several core types of information that provide the kinds of information that that users and applications would need to know in order to use a particular Web service.
 Together, these form a base information model and interaction framework of UDDI registries.
 They are: